 In the last RAN1 meeting, support of dynamic PUCCH repetition factor indication for SR or P/SP-CSI on PUCCH was precluded.
 But it is FFS whether or not to support dynamic PUCCH repetition factor indication for HARQ-ACK for SPS PDSCH.

-Based on our understanding, for the PUCCH transmission of HARQ-ACK for SPS PDSCH, two PUCCH resources may be used, i.e., one for the first PUCCH transmission indicated by activation DCI, and another for the remaining PUCCH transmissions provided by SPS-PUCCH-AN-List or n1PUCCH-AN.
-Therefore, dynamic PUCCH repettion factor indication for the HARQ-ACK for the first SPS PDSCH is natrally supported based on current agreements.
-And for the SPS PDSCH transmission other than the first one, there is no dynamic signalling available, dynamic PUCCH repetition factor indication seems impossible.
-But if the term “SPS PDSCH” here refers to the SPS PDSCH transmission other than the first one activated by a DCI, we propose not to support dynamic PUCCH repetition factor indication for HARQ-ACK for SPS PDSCH.
+Based on our understanding, for the PUCCH transmission of HARQ-ACK for SPS PDSCH, two PUCCH resources are be used, i.e., one PUCCH indicated by activation DCI for the first SPS PDSCH, and another PUCCH provided by SPS-PUCCH-AN-List or n1PUCCH-AN for the remaining SPS PDSCH transmissions.
+Therefore, dynamic PUCCH repetition indication for the HARQ-ACK for the first SPS PDSCH can be naturally supported based on current agreements.
+For the SPS PDSCH transmission other than the first one, there is no dynamic signalling available, i.e., dynamic PUCCH repetition indication seems impossible.
+Therefore, we have the following proposal.

-Proposal 1: Dynamic PUCCH repetition factor indication for HARQ-ACK for SPS PDSCH on PUCCH is not supported in Rel-17.

-Note: the SPS PDSCH here refers to the SPS PDSCH transmission othet than the first one.
+Proposal 1: Dynamic PUCCH repetition indication is supported for HARQ-ACK for the first SPS PDSCH with associated with the activation DCI, while not supported for HARQ-ACK for the remainging SPS PDSCHs other than the first SPS PDSCH,

 Another issue regarding dynamic PUCCH repetition factor indication is about the applicability of PUCCH formats.
 PUCCH repetition is only supported for PUCCH format 1/3/4 in Rel-15/16, and it is additionally supported for PUCCH format 0 and 2 in Rel-17 URLLC/IIOT WI, where dynamic repetition indication is also supported.
 In our view, since it seems no difference for support dynamic repetition indication for different PUCCH formats, we think the agreed approach in this agenda should apply to all PUCCH formats.

 Proposal 2: Support dynamic PUCCH repetition factor indication for all PUCCH formats.